EPIC US ROAD TRIP DAYS 7-10NORTHERN ROCKIES - WYOMING, MONTANA, IDAHO & NORTHERN UTAH

 Devils Tower – A Native American Legend

-Many Native American legends have been passed down through time, but this version from the Kiowa Tribe seems to be the most popular.
+Many a Native American legend has been passed down through the years in an attempt to explain the formation of Devils Tower, but this version from the Kiowa Tribe seems to be the most popular.

 One day an Indian tribe was camped beside the river and seven small girls were playing at a distance.
 The region had a large bear population and a bear began chasing the girls.
 They ran back towards their village, but the bear was about to catch them.
 The girls jumped up on the rock about three feet high and began to pray to the rock, “Rock, take pity on us; Rock, save us.”